Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Change in breast shape

-Tell your surgeon about any medications, vitamins, or herbs you take.
+Tell your surgeon about any medicines, vitamins, supplements, or herbs you take.
 This includes prescription medicines.
-And it includes over-the-counter drugs such as aspirin.
+And it includes over-the-counter medicines, such as aspirin.
 Some of these may affect your body’s response during surgery.
 On the day of the biopsy, wear a loose shirt that buttons in front.
 Also, be sure to arrange for a trusted adult to drive you home.